The Vehicle Routing Problem (VRP) Demystified: Solutions for Your Delivery Operations

 23. Capacitated Arc Routing Problem (CARP)

-The Capacitated Arc Routing Problem (CARP) is a transportation optimization problem in which the goal is to find the best possible set of routes for a fleet of vehicles to travel in order to service a collection of edges or arcs in a graph, each of which has a limited capacity.
+The Capacitated Arc Routing Problem (CARP) is a transportation optimization problem in which the goal is to find the best possible set of routes for a fleet of vehicles to travel to service a collection of edges or arcs in a graph, each of which has a limited capacity.
 Every arc has a demand in the CARP, and the objective is to reduce the overall distance traveled by all cars while making sure that no vehicle’s capacity is exceeded.

 Facing Any of the Vehicle Routing Problems Listed Above?